asvd/jailed/README.md

 - Do that in an isomorphic way: the syntax is same both for Node.js and web-browser, the code works unchanged;

-- Execute untrusted code from a string or from a file;
+- Execute a code from a string or from a file;

 - Initiate and interrupt the execution anytime;